TV-Rename/Website/_manual/options/preferences-general.md

 _Default:_ _**Production**_

-At the top of the tab the "Scan Type" radio buttons tell TV&nbsp;Rename the type of scan to perform when searching for new shows.
+At the top of the Scan Options section the "Scan Type" radio buttons tell TV&nbsp;Rename the type of scan to perform when searching for new shows.

 | **Full** | A full scan of all shows and seasons.
 | **Recent** | A Scan of all the shows that have aired recently. !